definitcode/Wilderness126/README.md

 2. Install our [dependencies](#dependencies).
 3. Open the folder you downloaded: **Run the start script and follow the on-screen prompts.** You may disregard any severity warnings you see.

-Once your setup process has completed, wait for it to tell you the world has started before trying to play.
+Once your setup process has completed, wait for it to tell you the world has started before trying to play at: http://localhost/rs2.cgi

-The server includes its own client, so you don't have to download anything else!
+You can press `ctrl + c` to cancel/quit out of a terminal process.

 ## Dependencies